Flowers v. Mississippi: Majority opinion by Brett Kavanaugh

+The Court said the "historical evidence" mattered: "The State's relentless, determined effort to rid the jury of black individuals strongly suggests that the State wanted to try Flowers before a jury with as few black jurors as possible, and ideally before an all-white jury".
+In its history of 6 trials prosecuting Flowers for murder, the previous 5 of which ended in mistrials or vacated convictions, the state struck 41 of the 42 prospective black jurors.

+Kavanaugh says the trial court judge's ruling about discriminatory intent "did not sufficiently account for the history" of the first four trials.

+To the second point, Kavanaugh says “The state’s decision to strike five of the six black prospective jurors is further evidence suggesting that the state was motivated in substantial part by discriminatory intent.”

+Third, "the state spent far more time questioning the black prospective jurors than the accepted white jurors".
+This disparate questioning casts doubt on a prosecutor's race neutral explanations and "can be probative of discriminatory intent".
+The fact that a prosecutor does not ask prospective white jurors similar questions may show that he is fishing for pretextual reasons to justify striking black jurors: "A court confronting that kind of pattern can not ignore it."

+Fourth, The Constitution does not allow striking even one juror for a discriminatory purpose.
+The Court found that the peremptory strike of Carolyn Wright was "motivated in substantial part by discriminatory intent".
+When a defendant can show that a prosecutor's race neutral reason for striking a black prospective juror applies to a nonblack juror who was allowed to serve "that is evidence tending to prove purposeful discrimination".
+The prosecutor gave a factually inaccurate explanation for striking Carolyn Wright, and several other black prospective jurors: "When considered with other evidence of discrimination, a series of factually inaccurate explanations for striking black prospective jurors can be telling.
+So it is here."

 Concurrence by Samuel Alito

 Samuel Alito wrote a concurrence.
 Alito stated that he believes this was “a highly unusual case” that was likely “one of a kind.”
 Alito also stated that this was “not an ordinary case, and the jury selection process cannot be analyzed as if it were.”
+He said he agreed with the reversal of the Mississippi Supreme Court only because of the "unique combinations of circumstances present" in the Flowers case.

 Dissent by Clarence Thomas

 Clarence Thomas wrote the dissenting opinion, which was joined in part by Neil Gorsuch, stating that they would have upheld Flowers’ conviction.
 Thomas suggested that the prosecution's use of their peremptory challenge was appropriate as most of those dismissed knew of Flowers and his family and thus would be biased on a jury.
 Thomas’ opinion suggests Batson v.
 Kentucky (1986), which forbids prosecutors from using race as a factor in making peremptory challenges in jury selection, was wrongly decided and should be overruled.
 Gorsuch, however, did not join the section of Thomas’ opinion suggesting Batson should be overruled.